nwjs/node/doc/api/test.md

 * `--test` - Prevented to avoid recursive test execution
 * `--experimental-test-coverage` - Managed by the test runner
+* `--experimental-test-tag-filter` - Filter values are validated by the parent process and re-emitted to child processes
 * `--watch` - Watch mode is handled at the parent level
 * `--experimental-default-config-file` - Config file loading is handled by the parent
 * `--test-reporter` - Reporting is managed by the parent process